tsuoanttila/GridExtensionPack/README.md

 ### Version 0.3-SNAPSHOT
 - Table-like selection now in a SelectionModel, not an extension
 - ContextClickExtension dropped, since the functionality is now present in the Framework
+- GridRefresher extension that gives a helper to force repaint rows